• Skip to primary navigation

 Along with about 200,000 other music lovers, I enjoyed SXSW’s recent descent on Austin and the chance to take in some live performances.
 But, I think it is safe to say that I was one of the few fans making mental connections between the music industry and its love-hate relationship with innovation.

-This line of thought bubbled up during a great performance that included my daughter’s guitar instructor (Van Wilks from here in Austin and highly recommended!) which we caught shortly after I researched my blog post SXSW Exclusive: Top 10 Inventive Companies in Musical Technology.
+This line of thought bubbled up during a great performance that included my daughter’s guitar instructor (Van Wilks from here in Austin and highly recommended!), which we caught shortly after I researched my blog post, SXSW Exclusive: Top 10 Inventive Companies in Musical Technology.

-As we watched the performance from fantastic seating at the side of the stage, I thought about all of the wiring and equipment on the stage and how big a trip hazard it presented.
+As we watched the performance from fantastic seating at the side of the stage, I thought about all of the wiring and equipment on the stage and how significant a trip hazard it presented.
 (Please don’t tell my wife, she already thinks I’m a geek.)

 And then it hit me…

 Some markets, and the industries that serve them, deliberately avoid innovation, at least in the equipment used.
 While this is not bad or detrimental, I never really thought about it as being pervasive in any particular industry.
 Wow!
-As someone who helps inventors, entrepreneurs and companies be more innovative, this notion that someone would prefer not to be innovative seemed foreign, the horror!
+As someone who helps inventors, entrepreneurs, and companies be more innovative, this notion that someone would prefer not to be innovative seemed foreign, the horror!

 How can innovation and lack of innovation flourish side-by-side in the same industry?